dbfr3qs/Samples/IdentityServer/v7/AspNetIdentityPasskeys/SETUP.md

 # AspNetIdentityPasskeys Setup Guide

-This guide explains how to set up and run the AspNetIdentityPasskeys ios native passkeys example, which demonstrates passkey authentication using a mobile app natively, rather than a browser-based flow.
-This implementation uses the netfido2 library for server-side passkey handling.
+This guide explains how to set up and run the AspNetIdentityPasskeys example, which demonstrates a theoretical way to authenticate mobile webviews authentication using WebAuthn/Passkeys with DPoP token binding, server side sessions and PRF-based device binding.

 ## Overview

 This example includes:
-- **IdentityServer** with passkey authentication support
+- **IdentityServer** with passkey authentication, DPoP validation, and mobile session management
-- **API** protected by IdentityServer
+- **API** protected by DPoP-bound tokens
+- **WebView App** demonstrating SSO via session exchange
-- **iOS Mobile Client** with native passkey authentication
+- **iOS Mobile Client** with native passkey authentication, DPoP proofs, and WebView integration

 ## Prerequisites

-- .NET 8.0 SDK or later
+- .NET 10.0 SDK or later
 - macOS (for iOS development)
 - Xcode 15.0+ (for mobile client)
-- iOS 18+ device or simulator (for mobile client)
+- iOS 18+ device or simulator (for PRF extension support)
+- Make sure all apps are running on the same network

 ## Quick Start